Motusbank is a brand new Canadian digital bank that is a subsidiary of the Meridian Credit Union.

-What makes the Motusbank stand out against the competition in addition to the various accounts they offer is the personal loan and mortgages you can get with them.
+What makes Motusbank stand out against the competition in addition to the various accounts they offer is the personal loan and mortgages you can get with them.

-Read my complete in-depth Motusbank review to find out what they’re all about and is it the right bank for you to make the switch or open a new account.
+Read my complete in-depth Motusbank review to find out what they’re all about and whether is it the right bank for you to make the switch or open a new account.

-Motusbank – Quick Overview
+Motusbank – Quick Introduction

 In February 2019 the bank’s new name, Motusbank was announced.

 Motusbank is entirely digital and thus it has no physical branches.
-On April 2, 2019, motusbank was officially launched across Canada.
+On April 2, 2019, Motusbank was officially launched across Canada.

 Who Are The Meridian Credit Union?

 Meridian Credit Union is the fourth largest credit union in Canada, and the largest credit union in Ontario, serving more than 275,000 members with total assets under administration of over $14 billion.